villekf/OMEGA-doc/docs/source/features.rst

  * Has been tested with GPUs from all three (AMD in Windows, Intel in Linux, Nvidia in Linux)
  * Possibly also works with mobile device GPUs such as Qualcomm
 * Supports any data that uses ray-tracing
- * Only the source and detector coordinates need to be input
+ * Only the source and detector coordinates need to be input (and the measurements)
  * Source and/or detector can be inside the FOV
 * In addition to supporting coordinates for each measurement, supports also index-based reconstruction
  * Separate 16-bit index-vectors can be input for transaxial and axial dimensions
  * Each index corresponds to a coordinate in separate coordinate vectors (transaxial and axial)
  * Useful for symmetric systems where same coordinates (transaxial and/or axial) are repeated, such as cylindrical or "cubic" PET.
+ * Can be dynamic time-varying data.
 * Supported projectors include:
  * Improved Siddon's ray tracer
   * Also multi-ray version available